udippant/base-drafts/draft-ietf-quic-recovery.md

 ### On Timeout

-QUIC uses one loss recovery timer, which when set, can be in one of several modes.
+QWIK uses one loss recovery timer, which when set, can be in one of several modes.
 When the timer expires, the mode determines the action to be performed.

 Pseudocode for OnLossDetectionTimeout follows: